Skip to Content

 This was our favorite part of our family trip to Ireland itinerary.
 If you have the chance, we highly recommend a self-guided cycling tour like the one we did while in Ireland with kids.

-Get even more details on our self-guided family cycling tour in Connemara and visiting the Aran Islands with kids in these posts.
+We loved our very first family cycling trip!
+We share all the details on our self-guided family cycling tour in Connemara and visiting the Aran Islands with kids in these posts.

-Day 11 Cliffs of Moher
+Day 11: Cliffs of Moher

-No trip to Ireland is complete without a visit to the Cliffs of Moher.
+No family trip to Ireland is complete without a visit to the Cliffs of Moher.
 Trust me when I tell you that the famous Irish cliffs are just as dramatic in person!
 The viewing area near the visitor center is well set up for visiting with kids, while keeping them safe.

 We took a bus back from Clifden through Galway and onto Limerick to pick up our rental car.
 Our first afternoon at the Cliffs of Moher left us completely drenched while walking in very heavy winds and rain.
 It was so bad we turned back.

+The Cliffs of Moher are one of Ireland’s most beautiful places.
 Get all the details on visiting the Cliffs of Moher with kids in this post.

-Days 12-13 Dingle Peninsula
+Days 12-13: Dingle Peninsula

-Dingle, with it’s rugged coastlines, stunning scenery and charming fishing village was one of the best places to visit in Ireland with kids (or without!).
+Dingle, with its rugged coastlines, stunning scenery and charming fishing village was one of the best places to visit in Ireland with kids (or without!).

-We spent our full day there hiking the Chlogher Beach Loop, the Dun Chaoin Coastal Loop and the Dunmore Head Loop.
+We spent our full day there hiking the Clogher Beach Loop, the Dun Chaoin Coastal Loop and the Dunmore Head Loop.
 These three kid-friendly Dingle hikes weren’t overly difficult, and they were short enough that we were able to do them all in one day.

 We even had enough time left over to visit the Dingle OceanWorld Aquarium – a fun thing to do with kids in Dingle.